ClickHouse/ClickHouse/docs/en/sql-reference/functions/files.md

 **Example**

-Inserting data from files a.txt and b.txt into a table as different rows.
+Inserting data from files a.txt and b.txt into a table as strings:

 Query: